PlasticStudio/cms-dashboard/README.md

 # Dashboard

-CMS dashboard, uses plastyk/silverstripe-dashboard and extends with custom panels.
+CMS dashboard for SilverStripe 5, uses plastyk/silverstripe-dashboard and extends with custom panels.

-##
+## Website health panel

-### Quicklinks extension
+Custom panel that checks for missing meta title, meta description and setting email recipients.